 And one of the more extraordinary beaches is Hot Water Beach which has its name because it actually springs hot water.
 Very hot water in fact and is one of the most unique beach experiences you can have anywhere in the world.

-Hot Water Beach is one of New Zealand’s ‘must-do’ activities for overseas visitors, however, the COVID-19 pandemic has led to Kiwis visiting New Zealand’s hotspots in their droves this year and Hot Wate Beach has been a popular destination.
-Let’s dig a bit deeper (see what we did there?) into what makes Hot Water Beach such a special place to visit.
+Hot Water Beach is one of New Zealand’s must-do activities for overseas visitors, however, the COVID-19 pandemic has led to Kiwis visiting New Zealand’s hotspots in their droves this year and Hot Wate Beach has been a popular destination.
+Let’s dig a bit deeper (see what we did there again?!) into what makes Hot Water Beach such a special place to visit.

 Where is Hot Water Beach and what’s it all about?

 Hot Water Beach can be found on the east coast of the Coromandel Peninsula in New Zealand’s North Island.

 It is a beach that rests on an underground river of heated water from the depths of the earth to the Pacific Ocean surface, between Tairua and Whitianga, resulting in two hot springs which can be discovered two hours either side of low tide with the help of a spade.

 Families and couples can be found creating their own private pools on this otherwise secluded beach before the tide washes them away ready for its next visitors.
 The water that springs from the sand once you’ve created your pool can reach temperatures of up to 64 °C (147 °F).
 We weren’t joking when we said they were hot!

 So incredible and soothing are the waters that in normal years, the beach is said to attract 700,000 visitors to its shores every year.